vineetposani97/AI-Workflow-GitHub-Setup/README.md

 Summary:

 This project reflects my ability to learn new tools quickly, troubleshoot issues independently, and build structured workflows.

-It serves as a foundation for more advanced projects involving AI, automation, and data-driven systems
+It serves as a foundation for more advanced projects involving AI, automation, and data-driven systems.